polaferriere/react-redux-saga-typescript/README.md

 Forked from polaferriere/react-redux-saga-typescript

-## Goals
+## Changes in this version

+- upgraded to the latest packages versions
-- use bootstrap.css for rendering todos
+- bootstrap used for rendering todos
-- restrict access to todos for logged users only

-username: guest
-password: secret
+- tsx classes replaced with functions and hooks

+## How to run

+- npm install
+- npm start